junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as “The VA Construction Assistance Act of 2013”.
+This Act may be cited as the “VA Construction Assistance Act of 2014”.

 ## § 2.
 Findings; sense of Congress

 - **(a)** *Findings* Congress finds the following:
   - **(1)** According to testimony by the Director of Physical Infrastructure of the General Accountability Office before the Committee on Veterans’ Affairs of the House of Representatives in May 2013, schedule delays of major medical center construction projects of the Department of Veterans Affairs have averaged 35 months, with the delays ranging from 14 months to 74 months.
   - **(2)** The average cost increase attributed to such delays has been $336,000,000 per project.
+  - **(3)** Management of the major medical facility projects currently underway as of the date of the enactment of this Act in Denver, Colorado, Orlando, Florida, and New Orleans, Louisiana, should be subject to the oversight of a special project manager of the Army Corps of Engineers that is independent of the Department of Veterans Affairs because, according to the Comptroller General of the United States, such projects have experienced continuous delays and a total cost increase of nearly $1,000,000,000.
 - **(b)** *Sense of Congress* It is the sense of Congress that—
-  - **(1)** the management of the major medical center construction projects of the Department of Veterans Affairs has been an abysmal failure;
+  - **(1)** the management of the major medical center construction projects of the Department of Veterans Affairs has been an abysmal failure; and
-  - **(2)** in order to minimize repeated delays and cost increases to such projects, the Secretary of Veterans Affairs should fully implement all recommendations made by the Comptroller General of the United States in an April 2013 report to improve construction procedures and practices of the Department; and
+  - **(2)** in order to minimize repeated delays and cost increases to such projects, the Secretary of Veterans Affairs should fully implement all recommendations made by the Comptroller General of the United States in an April 2013 report to improve construction procedures and practices of the Department.
-  - **(3)** management of the major medical facility projects currently underway as of the date of the enactment of this Act in Denver, Colorado, Orlando, Florida, and New Orleans, Louisiana, should be subject to the oversight of a special project manager of the Army Corps of Engineers that is independent of the Department of Veterans Affairs.

 ## § 3.
 Implementation of major medical facility construction reforms